marin-m/SongRec/README.md

 songrec
 ```

-Using app with Snapcraft (all Ubuntu versions):
+Using app with Snapcraft (all Ubuntu versions until the 26.04 beta where it has bugs):

 ```bash
 sudo snap install songrec